 Vets are all about communication; the advice we give can be the difference between a good recovery or unexpected complications.

 You need your practice to be a good communicator.
-Don’t accept unreturned phone calls, unanswered emails or not replying to Facebook messages.
+Don’t accept unreturned phone calls, unanswered emails or unwillingness to answer simple questions.
 If your questions aren’t answered the same day you make them, it puts your pet at risk.

 There is an easy way to check this: make a few phone call or email enquiries and see what responses you receive.
 Whenever I need a communicative professional, this is what I do and it works!